 Packing for a two week trip in two very disparate climates is quite a challenge.
 Fortunately, my wife approaches these things in much the same detail that Eisenhower planned continental invasions and Von Braun approached lunar landings.
 Multiple Excel spreadsheets and pre-flight checklists are involved.
 (You think I’m kidding.)

 And they’re needed, too, since we were about to head off to first a week on the National Review Caribbean Cruise, and then a week in South Jersey to visit my mom – and then a weekend excursion to New York before finally returning to California.

 We flew out of San Jose Airport, where some bright spark has gotten the idea of placing a player piano in the parent/child waiting area just before the TSA line.
-Picture in your mind music by Hieronymus Bosch, and you begin the harmonic possibilities of nervous, fidgety five year olds banging on a player piano.
-It's just what you need to hear while you're worried about the TSA-induced small horrors to follow.
+Picture in your mind music by Hieronymus Bosch, and you begin to understand the harmonic possibilities of nervous, fidgety five year olds banging on a player piano.
+It’s just what you need to hear while you’re worried about the TSA-induced small horrors to follow.
 You can feel the contempt of the TSA agents as you make your way through the line.
 They hate us – they really hate us!